 Section 1: Elected Officers

-Paragraph 1: The Chapter shall elect annually a Commander, Senior Vice Commander, 1st Junior Vice Commander, 2nd Junior Vice Commander, Treasurer, and Chaplain.
+Paragraph 1: The Chapter shall elect annually a Commander, Senior Vice Commander, Junior Vice Commander, Treasurer, and Chaplain.

 Paragraph 2: A member may hold only one elective Chapter office at any one time.
 A delegate to a National or Department Convention or Department Executive Committee is not holding an “elective office” within the meaning of this Section, except as otherwise provided herein, an elected officer may also hold an appointed office, and vice versa, except the Chapter Commander may not hold the position of Adjutant.